TudorDan/TechInterviewWorkbook/README.md

   - Controllers act as an interface between Model and View components to process all the business logic and incoming requests, manipulate data using the Model component and interact with the Views to render the final output.

 #### Explain the page lifecycle of MVC.

+- In a MVC application, all the requests are routed to a special class called the Controller.
+The controller is responsible for generating the response and sending the content back to the browser.
+Also, there is a many-to-one mapping between URL and controller.
+- When you request a MVC application, you are directly calling the action method of a controller.
+- The procedure involved is:
+  1. An instance of the RouteTable class is created on application start.
+This happens only once when the application is requested for the first time.
+  2. The UrlRoutingModule intercepts each request, finds a matching RouteData from a RouteTable and instantiates a MVCHandler (an HttpHandler).
+  3. The MVCHandler creates a DefaultControllerFactory (you can create your own controller factory also).
+It processes the RequestContext and gets a specific controller (from the controllers you have written).
+Creates a ControllerContext. es the controller a ControllerContext and executes the controller.
+  4. Gets the ActionMethod from the RouteData based on the URL.
+The Controller Class then builds a list of parameters (to to the ActionMethod) from the request.
+  5. The ActionMethod returns an instance of a class inherited from the ActionResult class and the View Engine renders a view as a web page.

 #### What is Razor View Engine?